Kashan: History

-Earliest evidence of human presence around Kashan date back to Paleolithic period that have been found at Niasar, Kaftar Khoun and Sefid-Ab.
+Earliest evidence of human presence around Kashan date back to Paleolithic period that have been found at Neyasar, Kaftar Khoun and Sefid-Ab.
+The Tepe Sialk, linked to the Zayandeh River Culture, dates back to around the 6th millennium BC.
 Middle Paleolithic stone tools were discovered at travertine spring of Niasar and the travertine of Kaftar Khoun.
 Upper Paleolithic groups were living around Sefid-Ab spring at SW of Kashan.

-Archeological discoveries in the Sialk Hillocks which lie 4 km west of Kashan reveal that this region was one of the primary centers of civilization in pre-historic ages.
-Hence, Kashan dates back to the Elamite period of Iran.
-The Sialk ziggurat still stands today in the suburbs of Kashan after 7,000 years.

-The artifacts uncovered at Sialk Mahan Pasha reside in the Louvre in Paris and the New York Metropolitan Museum of Art, and Iran's National Museum.

-By some accounts, although not all, Kashan was the origin of the three wise men who followed the star that guided them to Bethlehem to witness the nativity of Jesus, as recounted in the Bible.
+It is uncertain as to when what is now Kashan established.By some accounts, although not all, Kashan was the origin of the three wise men who followed the star that guided them to Bethlehem to witness the nativity of Jesus, as recounted in the Bible.
 For example, medieval traveler Friar Odoric of Pordenone related this story in 1330 after having visited there.
-Whatever the historical validity, the attribution of Kashan as their original home testifies to the city's prestige at the time the story was set down.

 According to a legend dating from the Safavid era, Abu Lu'lu'a, the Persian skilled craftsman who was enslaved by the Islamic conquerors and who eventually assassinated the caliph Umar ibn al-Khattab in 644, fled to Kashan after the assassination.
-The shrine that was built over his supposed tomb is one of Kashan's conspicuous landmarks (see gallery below).
+The shrine that was built over his supposed tomb is one of Kashan's landmarks (see gallery below).

-Sultan Malik Shah I of the Seljuk dynasty ordered the building of a fortress in the middle of Kashan in the 11th century.
-The fortress walls, called Ghal'eh Jalali still stand today in central Kashan.
+During the rule of Timurid Empire, Kashan was patronized by Ulugh Beg, grandson of Timur.
+After the era of Timurid rulers, Kashan then came simultaneously under the rule of Qara Qoyunlu, and then Aq Qoyunlu.
 Kashan was also a leisure vacation spot for Safavid kings.
-Bagh-e Fin (Fin Garden), specifically, is one of the most famous gardens of Iran.
-This garden with its pool and orchards was designed for Shah Abbas I as a classical Persian vision of paradise.
-The original Safavid buildings have been substantially replaced and rebuilt by the Qajar dynasty although the layout of trees and marble basins is close to the original.
-The garden itself however, was first founded 7000 years ago alongside the Cheshmeh-ye-Soleiman.
-The garden is also notorious as the site of the murder of Mirza Taghi Khan known as Amir Kabir, chancellor of Nasser-al-Din Shah, Iran's king in 1852.

 The earthquake of 1778 leveled the city of Kashan and all the edifices of Shah Abbas Safavi, leaving 8000 casualties.
-But the city started afresh and has today become a focal tourist attraction via the numerous large houses from the 18th and 19th centuries, illustrating the finest examples of Qajari aesthetics.

-Geographical location
+But the city started afresh.

+This city is also known as Dar al-Mominin.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 248,789 in 67,464 households.
+The following census in 2011 counted 275,325 people in 80,015 households.
+The 2016 census measured the population of the city as 304,487 people in 91,935 households.

+Geography

+Kashan is divided into two parts, mountainous and desert.